-- 2. Obtain a list of the immediate family members of the board as defined by LSA-R.S.
-42:1101-1124 (the code of ethics). - A list of the immediate family members obtained for one (1) board member only. - 3.
-Obtain from management a listing of all employees paid during the period under examination.
+2. Obtain a list of the immediate family members of the board as defined by R.S.
+42:1101-1124 (the code of ethics)

+A list of the immediate family members obtained for four (4) board members

+3 Obtain a list of all employees paid during the fiscal year.